When we think of a team or a coach, we probably assume that the topic is sports. But the coaching of teams exists in today’s workplace as well.

 Most leaders, however, are unfamiliar with team coaching.
-According to CCL’s Candice Frankovelgia, team coaching is often left to professional consultants, as today’s leaders primarily develop and coach individuals.
-But leader coaches “will be even more successful if they are able to extend their coaching responsibilities to entire teams,” she says.
+Team coaching is often left to professional consultants, as today’s leaders primarily develop and coach individuals.
+But leader-coaches will be even more successful if they are able to extend their coaching responsibilities to entire teams.

 Being a team coach requires a wide range of skills and perspectives.
 Underlying those are personal qualities of courage, risk taking, and maturity.
 Let’s discuss how you can become an effective team coach:

 Try to facilitate learning for the team as a whole.
 Find ways that your team members can gain insight and practice different behaviors to improve their individual and team member effectiveness.
 Assess and moderate their behaviors as well.

 The coach needs to be adept at being part of a coaching organization — not just at being a skilled individual coach.
 This means being collaborative and open to influence and learning.
 It also means being willing to share unsuccessful strategies so other coaches may avoid the same difficulties.